 Helping AIDS orphans with Support The Children Foundation:

-The HIV/AIDS epidemic continues to effect children, not only in our country, but especially in South-East Asia.
+The HIV/AIDS epidemic continues to affect children, not only in our country, but especially in South-East Asia.
 Nearly 7.8 million people are estimated to be living with HIV/AIDS in 2006 in South-East Asia according to the UNAIDS December 2006 AIDS Epidemic Update.

 In Thailand, an estimated 580,000 adults and children were HIV-positive at the end of 2005.
 According to the UNAIDS December 2006 AIDS Epidemic Update, married women are increasingly becoming infected with AIDS by their spouses.
 An estimated 29% of new HIV cases are married women.
 The Thai government is now encouraging married couples to get tested regularly and use condoms to stop this alarming trend.

 Prior to flying to Chiang Mai we researched, and used our local contacts in Thailand, to find a reputable partner to assist in KIRF’s AIDS relief trip.
 We chose to work with Support The Children, a locally respected Thai HIV/AIDS survivor advocacy group founded by husband and wife volunteer physicians Doctors Vicharn and Prakong Vithayasai.

 Drs.
 Vicharn and Vithayasi are certified by the American Board of Pediatrics and Immunology and are internationally recognized experts on HIV/AIDS prevention, education, and treatment in South East Asia.
 Their organization provides free medical care, education, and loving foster family environments for approximately 450 orphaned children infected or affected by HIV/AIDS in Chiang Mai.

 Like KIRF, Support the Children helps people help themselves and looks towards long-term sustainable solutions to alleviate suffering.
 The match was ideal and made for a successful trip to help the children.